ibm-cloud-docs/cloud-databases/hosting-models.md

 If you have higher performance requirements than 2 CPU, you can easily leverage the flexibility of the Shared model.
 With the ability to select the amount of CPU and RAM resources you receive, performance can be scaled to fit your workload.
 Additionally, if you know that your instance will experience variable demand, use RAM autoscaling to set not only the expected load and duration that would initiate resource scaling, but also the resource and cost limit your database will scale to.

 Because of each service's individual requirements, {{site.data.keyword.databases-for}} has minimum resource requirements in place for all Shared Compute instances.
 When all existing multi-tenant instances are transitioned to Shared Compute, these minimum resource requirements will be applied.
-Current multi-tenant instances will not be charged (that is, they will be _grandfathered_) for any increase to up to these minimum resourece requirements actioned by IBM until May 2025.
+Current multi-tenant instances will not be charged (that is, they will be _grandfathered_) for any increase to up to these minimum resource requirements actioned by IBM until May 2025.
 For more information, see [Hosting model grandfathering](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-grandfathering).
 {: note}

 ## {{site.data.keyword.databases-for}} Isolated Compute
 {: #hosting-models-iso-compute}
+{: cli}
+{: api}
+{: terraform}

 Isolated Compute is a secure single-tenant offering for complex, highly-performant enterprise workloads.
 By placing your deployment and all associated user-data management agents on an isolated machine, {{site.data.keyword.databases-for}} Isolated Compute provides dedicated computing resources, dedicated IO and network bandwidth, and hypervisor-level isolation.